 •The personal soul.

-archetype; the ability to nurture oneself and
+archetype; the ability to nurture oneself and to nurture others.

 that determines behavior.
-The emotional core of the unconscious
+The emotional core of the unconscious complexes; autonomous

-complexes; autonomous psychic functions in the personal unconscious.
+psychic functions in the personal unconscious.
+Habitual psychological dispositions.

 •The ability to experience and to express emotional well-being.